jeanieherold/ProSoftChallenge/README.md

+# ProSoftChallenge

-# ProSoftChallenge - I wont finish this in 2.5 hours but I want to do the task anyway.
+Note: I wont finish this in 2.5 hours but I want to do the task anyway.
 I know it says you wont finish but it will take me more time to think it through.
 Passing is not my goal.
 I just want to see it working.. ~jeanie herold

 Please develop a web-based application that displays a monthly calendar based on the requirements below.
 It is NOT important that you actually